It’s no secret that Santa Claus, Indiana, and sites throughout Lincoln’s Indiana Boyhood Home are number one for family fun.

 Where should you eat?

 The Chateau is a local favorite, but it’s great for visiting families, too.
-Sitting just outside of Santa Claus, Indiana, this restaurant offers home cooked meals and an amazing salad bar.
+Located just outside of Santa Claus, Indiana, this restaurant offers home cooked meals and an amazing salad bar.
 Everyone will find something they love!

 St. Nick’s Restaurant inside Santa’s Lodge offers a breakfast buffet daily from Memorial Day through August, and weekends, September through Christmas.
 They also have a dinner buffet available Memorial Day through August, and visitors can order off the menu for breakfast, lunch, and dinner any time of the year.